quick-perf/quickperf/CONTRIBUTING.md

 # Contributing to QuickPerf
-Thank you for your interest in contributing to QuickPerf!
+Thank you for your interest in contributing to QuickPerf! <br>
+Feel free to open an issue to suggest a new feature or report a bug.
+Also don't hesitate to work on an existing issue.

 ## Build
 You need the following setup: